OpenDSA/OpenDSA/RST/en/CommandLine/GitAbout.rst

 **git restore [\-\-staged] (path)**: Undo the changes made to the file at the location specified by (path).
 Provide the [\-\-staged] flag to move a file from the staging area to the working area.
 If (path) specifies a directory, all the changed files in the directory are restored.
 Provide multiple (path) values separated by space characters to restore multiple files.

 **git commit -m (message) [-a] (path)**: Create a commit containing the changes in the staging area.
-The -m flag is required and must be followed by a nonempty message.
+The -m flag is required and must be followed by a nonempty (message).
 Provide the [-a] flag to create a commit containing the changes in both the staging area and the working area.
 Provide one or more (path) values to create a commit containing only the changes to the files at the location or locations specified by (path).
 If (path) specifies a directory, all the changed files in the directory are committed.
 Untracked files are not included in the commit even if the [-a] flag or the (path) arguments are used.

 **git push**: Push new commits from the current branch of the local repository to the corresponding branch of the remote repository.
 The commit or commits contain the changes to the files that are applied to the remote repository.